AWA Labeling Support

 - Natural/Naturally Raised (relatively meaningless)

 We can also suggest a range of approved marketing claims that you can use on your label to expand and maximize its appeal (see the Food Safety and Inspection Service’s list of commonly approved claims here).
 In selecting which claims to include in your label, it is important to consider the integrity of the claim.
-Consumer Reports has an excellent guide to labels which evaluates common “green” labels in terms of how meaningful they are.
+Consumer Reports has an excellent guide to labels that evaluates common “green” labels in terms of how meaningful they are.
 Remember that third party certification, such as Animal Welfare Approved, is a vital tool in proving that your meat, dairy or eggs really are produced to the highest welfare and sustainability standards.

 Keep it real – and simple